Game-Triggers/prototype/backend/test/payment-earnings-test-cases.md

 # Payment & Earnings System Test Cases

 ## Overview
-This document provides comprehensive test cases for the Instreamly Clone payment and earnings system.
+This document provides comprehensive test cases for the Gametriggers payment and earnings system.
 All tests use mock implementations, so no real payment gateways are required.

 ## Prerequisites
 1. Development server running (`npm run dev:unified`)